 Serve Snacks And Appetizers Vertically

 Save a ton of table or counter space by using vertical serving trays and food displays.
-Use these for appetizers, chips & dip or desserts.
-Be sure to get collapsible food displays that don’t take up too much space when stored.
-For more space-saving kitchen ideas, check out these kitchen finds that will save you a ton of space!
+Use these for appetizers, chips & dip, or desserts.
+Try collapsible food displays (Like These on Amazon) that won’t take up too much space when stored.
+For more space-saving kitchen ideas, these kitchen finds will save you a ton of space!

 Adjust The Temperature

 When hosting a dinner party in a small apartment, keep in mind that multiple bodies in a small space can generate a lot of heat.
 FAST.
 Try turning the thermostat down at least 5 degrees from your normal temperature a few hours before everyone is expected to arrive.
 It might be a bit chilly at first, but once people start drinking and rubbing elbows the temperature will be just right.